deborahlim/tgc-assignment-1/README.md

 3. To get directions to reach heritage sites / tourist attractions in SG
 4. To explore food options near their location or near attractions / heritage sites

+**Identifying Pain Points**

+1. Tourists only have a limited time in Singapore and want to visit as many tourist / interesting spots as possible
+2. Tourists are not familiar with Singapore and get lost easily
+3. Tourist / User do not want to travel far from their location for food

 **User goals/ Stories:**

 1. As a tourist / Singaporean / history enthusiast, I want to find out more information about heritage site / attractions so that I can decide when to visit / get more knowledge.